-Livelihoods encompass skills and activities required to make a living.
-Sustainability in livelihoods can be said to occur when the livelihoods are able to deal with stresses and shocks, recuperate and continue with their capabilities and assets in the present and future.
-The Sustainable Livelihood Framework (SLF) is considered a multidimensional, combined, and logical way of poverty eradication (Su et al. 2023).
-The primary goal of the SLF is to understand the actual case of the poor and find appropriate livelihoods for the poor through planning new programs that will sustain the livelihood.
+Livelihoods encompass the skills and activities required to make a living.
+Sustainability in livelihoods can occur when livelihoods are able to deal with stresses and shocks, recuperate, and continue with their capabilities and assets in the present and future.
+The Sustainable Livelihood Framework (SLF) is a multidimensional, combined, and logical way to eradicate poverty eradication (Su et al. 2023).
+The primary goal of the SLF is to understand the actual situation of the poor and find appropriate livelihoods for the poor by planning new programs that will sustain their livelihood.
 The SLF has been efficiently utilized to value and facilitate rural development (Baker and Parker, 2018).
-The Department for International Development [DFID] (1999) does not forget to state the main characteristic of the sustainable livelihood framework: an assessment of five types of assets or capital that people employ to create their lives.
-These assets include the following: “(1) human capital, (2) natural capital, (3) physical capital, (4) financial capital, and (5) social capital” (Figure 1).
+The Department for International Development [DFID] (1999) does not forget to state the main characteristic of the sustainable livelihood framework: an assessment of the five types of assets or capital that people employ to create their lives.
+These assets include “(1) human capital, (2) natural capital, (3) physical capital, (4) financial capital, and (5) social capital” (Figure 1).

-Human capital refers to their skills, knowledge and labor capacity and good health that allow individuals to apply different livelihood strategies in order to achieve their livelihood goals (Othman, 2016).
-Natural capital works wonders for the participants in resource-based activities who’s entire or part livelihoods depend on resources.
-Natural capital includes both tangibles and intangibles, including the quality of air, soil and accommodation towards a healthy environment (Erenstein et al., 2010).
-The social capital defines the attributes of a social organization that act as a way of controlling activities that are motivated by society, experience and inner motivation.
-The social prestige, power of cooperation and decision-making become part of social capital (Fafchamps, 2001).
-Financial capital is the financial resources which individuals utilize to attain their livelihood objectives: cash, bank deposits, loans, borrowing or credit, subsidies, giving, or transferring.
-Physical capital involves the basic infrastructures as well as producer goods necessary to support livelihoods.
-These may be infrastructure, accessibility of the marketplace and accessibility to transport (DFID, 1999).
+Human capital refers to skills, knowledge, labor capacity, and good health that allow individuals to apply different livelihood strategies in order to achieve their livelihood goals (Othman, 2016).
+Natural capital works wonders for participants in resource-based activities whose entire or partial livelihoods depend on resources.
+Natural capital includes both tangibles and intangibles, including the quality of air and soil, and accommodation towards a healthy environment (Erenstein et al., 2010).
+Social capital defines the attributes of a social organization that act as a way of controlling activities that are motivated by society, experience, and inner motivation.
+Social prestige, power of cooperation, and decision making are part of social capital (Fafchamps, 2001).
+Financial capital refers to the financial resources that individuals utilize to attain their livelihood objectives: cash, bank deposits, loans, borrowing or credit, subsidies, giving, or transferring.
+Physical capital involves the basic infrastructure and producer goods necessary to support livelihoods.
+These may include infrastructure, accessibility of the marketplace, and accessibility to transport (DFID, 1999).

-Surprisingly, Nguyen-Thi- Lan et al. (2021) assumed that the five assets of SLA interrelate and make another one easier to reach.
-Instances: the growth in human and social resources would make it easier to access financial resources; people would require human capital to use any of the other five forms of assets; social networks which are fueled by social capital are necessary to drive innovation, and will create knowledge and technology that serve human capital; through the use of social capital, one is likely to increase their financial capital through the economic relationships and financial capital is most likely to be the most malleable of the five types of assets, as it is a form of exchange.
+Surprisingly, Nguyen-Thi- Lan et al. (2021) assumed that the five assets of SLA are interrelated and make it easier to reach.
+Instances: Growth in human and social resources would make it easier to access financial resources; people would require human capital to use any of the other five forms of assets; social networks that are fueled by social capital are necessary to drive innovation and create knowledge and technology that serve human capital; through the use of social capital, one is likely to increase their financial capital through economic relationships, and financial capital is most likely to be the most malleable of the five types of assets, as it is a form of exchange.

-The SLF identifies the rural livelihood development as sustainable when the income level increases, wellbeing increases, the level of food security is improved or value-added, the level of vulnerability decreases, and natural resource usage becomes more sustainable.
+The SLF identifies that rural livelihood development is sustainable when the income level increases, well-being increases, the level of food security is improved or value-added, the level of vulnerability decreases, and natural resource usage becomes more sustainable.
 Within the rural livelihood development, the SLF comprises six core principles that are best practices in the attainment of livelihood aspirations, and these include: “(1) people-centered, (2) holistic, (3) dynamic, (4) building on strengths, (5) macro-micro link, and (6) sustainability” (Fahad et al., 2023).
-Lastly, a livelihood is improving when everything is regulated, which can improve the rural livelihood opportunities, and SLF cannot be left out in the sustainable rural development.
-Nevertheless, there should be clear strategies to overcome such practices to be able to have rural livelihood development.
+Finally, a livelihood is improving when everything is regulated, which can improve rural livelihood opportunities, and SLF cannot be left out in sustainable rural development.
+Nevertheless, there should be clear strategies to overcome such practices and develop rural livelihoods.